SAP-samples/teched2025-AI165/exercises/ex2/README.md

 Take a look at the Agent Card of the ServiceNow Ticketing Agent, which we'll be using in the scenario.

-1. Open the Agent Card in your Browser - [Agent Card](`serviceNowTicketingAgentUrl`.well-known/agent-card.json)
+1. Open the Agent Card in your Browser - [Agent Card](https://wxo-a2a-server.cfapps.eu10-004.hana.ondemand.com/.well-known/agent-card.json)
   Notice how the path in the URL is `.well-known/agent-card.json`.
 The Agent Card can always be found under this path.
 Identify the:
-    - the capabilities of the Agent
+    - the capabilities of the agent
-    - the URL to invoke the Agent later on
+    - the URL to invoke the agent later on
-    - the mandatory information that the Agent needs to create a new ticket in ServiceNow
+    - the mandatory information that the agent needs to create a new ticket in ServiceNow

-2. Open a terminal emulator (e.g., PowerShell on Windows) and run the curl command below to instruct the Agent to create a ServiceNow ticket.
+2. Open a terminal emulator (e.g., PowerShell on Windows) and run the curl command below to instruct the agent to create a ServiceNow ticket.
   Prepare the following:
     - Replace $A2A_SERVER_URL with the "service" or "invoke" URL from the Agent Card.
     - Update the message payload to include the mandatory fields for ticket creation: short description and priority.
-    - Set configuration.blocking to true so the request waits for the Agent to return the created ticket details.
+    - Set configuration.blocking to true so the request waits for the agent to return the created ticket details.

     ```
     curl --request POST \